 Clara Amono was Cordaid’s reproductive health specialist in South Sudan.
 Her life’s work was combating infant and maternal mortality and morbidity.
-Last Wednesday, while on active humanitarian duty, she was fatally shot.
+On May 12th, while on active humanitarian duty, she was fatally shot.

 Clara Amono was traveling to support a medical facility, when the convoy she was part of, operated by Cordaid and Save the Children International, came under gunfire from unidentified attackers in Budi County, Eastern Equatorial State.
 She did not survive the incident.
 A driver of the vehicle, clearly marked humanitarian, was wounded in the attack.